 (r) This Agreement supersedes any prior oral or written understandings or communications between the parties and constitutes the entire agreement of the parties with respect to the subject matter.
 It is not intended to create rights enforceable by any third-party beneficiaries.
 This Agreement may not be amended or modified, except in writing signed by both parties.

+(s) In the event of a conflict between this Agreement and the Spanish translation version of this Agreement, this Agreement in English shall control.
+The Spanish translation is provided for convenience only.

 I declare that I am authorized to sign this agreement on behalf of the party on behalf of which I am signing below, and all representations made in this Agreement by that party are true and correct to the best of my knowledge.